 My Thanksgiving alcohol guidelines are a very personal thing.
 If alcohol brings out a mellow and introspective, even empathetic side, then good.
 If it brings out an argumentative and defensive side, then even a little bit can be too much.
-In that case I wouldn’t think about it like abstaining or foregoing the enjoyment of alcohol; your day might actually be a lot better without it.
+In that case, I wouldn’t think about it like abstaining or forgoing the enjoyment of alcohol; your day might actually be a lot better without it.

 Can I throw a frozen turkey into a vat of boiling oil?
 Please?

 This is a question every year.
 It causes the turkey to explode.
 People are hurt every year.

 So it’s too late for you.
 I hope you’re not burned badly.
 I’m not sure what to do about this.
 I used to think it was a problem of information.
 People just didn’t know this was dangerous.
 But at this point, people must know, or at least have a sense.
 And they keep doing it.

 Sometimes in health we make problems worse by warning against them.
 The famous example of this is the DARE (Drug Abuse Resistance Education) campaign in the 1990s.
 It was based on telling kids to “Just Say No” to drugs.
 Many experts now argue this motto actually made young people more likely to use illicit substances.
 It gave drugs an edgy appeal.
 The danger zone can be alluring.

 Doctors and public-health advocates are now faced with the question of how to actually influence beliefs and behaviors.
 Sometimes information alone isn’t enough.
 Information isn’t going to change your uncle’s mind about how, for example, climate change is a hoax, or your cousin’s about how grabbing a colleague’s butt can be a funny joke if you weren’t so uptight, or your librarian’s about how everyone would be safer if everyone were carrying a firearm, but that when it comes to gluten we’re all better safe than sorry.